backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/DynamoDB.md

 - DynamoDB streams is **not enabled by default**.
 - Stream records can be sent to (**3**) : **Lambda**, **Kinesis Data Streams** and **Kinesis Client Library applications**.
 - *Data retention* for up to **24 hours**.
+- *Use cases*:
+	- React to changes in real-time (welcome email to users)
+	- Analytics
+	- Insert into derivative tables
+	- Insert into ElasticSearch
+	- Implement *cross-region replication*

 ## DynamoDB Global Tables
 - Tables are present in **different regions**.